How to measure product-market fit and prove it to investors?

 In reality, early PMF is unlikely to manifest itself in such an apparent form, especially if you take a bottom-up, product-led approach.
 For such cases, there are indicators that will help you determine whether you’ve arrived at product-market fit, and, if that’s the case, guide you in easily proving it to VCs.

-These indicators are composed of so-called “hard data” – that is, the information you can count or that has a binary answer.
+These indicators are composed of the so-called “hard data” – the answer to the “What?” question without providing any context.
 This data allows you to understand the state of your business.
-The indicators answer the question “What?” without providing any context.

 • Customer retention > 90%

-High customer retention is the single most important indication that you’ve arrived at PMF.
+High customer retention is one of the most important signs that you’ve arrived at PMF.
 It’s the foundation – and the absolute minimum – of what you need to claim that your product fits the market, and investors know that.
-Your sales might be through the roof, but, if the majority of the clients drop out, your product or market needs an overhaul.
+Your sales might be through the roof, but if the majority of the clients drop out, your product or market needs an overhaul.

 The benchmark for top SaaS players is an annual customer retention rate (CRR) above 90%.